-Referrals: Core Analytic Team members, GBD researchers, and other GBD collaborators may refer colleagues or submit nominations for GBD Collaborator membership to the GBD Management Team via email at gbdsec@uw.edu.
+Referrals: GBD Collaborators and any member of the IHME staff or others working with them on the GBD may refer colleagues or submit nominations for GBD Collaborator membership to the GBD Management Team via email at gbdsec@uw.edu.
 All referrals and nominations are reviewed periodically throughout the year as needed by the GBD Management Team, and anyone referred or nominated will be required to complete the relevant application and enrollment forms and meet all admissions criteria.